Taliban advances in Afghanistan give Kashmir militants a boost | DW | 08.07.2021

-As NATO troops continue their withdrawal from Afghanistan, experts fear it could lead to a spike in armed insurgency in India-administered Kashmir.
+As NATO troops continue their withdrawal from Afghanistan, experts fear that a spike in armed insurgency in India-administered Kashmir could follow.

 New Delhi is mulling over ways to ensure that a Taliban resurgence wouldn't embolden militancy in the region

-As the NATO mission in Afghanistan approaches its end after a two-decade-long war, the uncertain prospects for the war-ravaged nation are raising security concerns in India.
+As the NATO mission in Afghanistan approaches its end after a two-decade war, the uncertain prospects for the nation are raising security concerns in India.

 Policymakers in New Delhi are mulling over the implications for the disputed territory of Kashmir and calibrating ways to ensure that a Taliban resurgence in Afghanistan wouldn't embolden militancy in the region.